-Overview I'm working on a short film (~2min), a personal project based on the parable of the Lost Sheep and story of the Good Shepherd from the New Testament, with a couple modern nods.
-It's a great excuse to get comfortable with techniques I don't use often in the 3D pipeline like better retopology, and taking time to really pushing the textures/materials.
+Overview I'm working on a short film (~2 min), a personal project based on the parable of the Lost Sheep and story of the Good Shepherd from the New Testament, with a couple modern nods.
+It's a great excuse to get comfortable with techniques that I don't use often in the 3D pipeline like better retopology, and taking time to really pushing the textures/materials.
 I'm mainly using Maxon's Cinema4D, Redshift3D, Adobe Photoshop and After Effects.
 I've reworked a few old assets from tests and other projects for a quicker workflow.
-I'm really loving how it's shaping up.
+I'm really loving how it's coming along.

 I'm involved with every step of the production here.
 Starting with sketches, a rough outline, storyboards, and an anamatic to rough out the pacing scenes and movement in and between sceners.
 Then I move on to 3D modeling, texturing, and lighting in Cinema4D using Redshift.
 After that I animate and render out the 3D scenes before compositing and finishing up timing and audio in the Adobe Creative Suite.
 My tool of choice is Adobe After Effects.

 I'll create a couple scenes at a time so I can take a break with some social posts.

 Sometimes I'll receive suggestions in my social posts and I'll make adjustments.
 I love the collaboration, it's been a blast to add in small details.

 I had earlier created a simple video on the parable of the Treasure Hidden in a Field, and I wanted to push everything further.
 I started with it's focus on textures and simple shapes and went from there.
 The story sequence is based off the parable itself in Luke 15.